papasj19/Matlab-Mania/README.md

 ## Related Packages

 * Multivariable Optimization (Calculus)
     * Given a function of x and y, we will use a descent algorithm to determine when the function has convered a minima
         * Generate_fxy.m
         * Gradient_Descent-2.m

 * Spam Filter (Statistics)
-* Given a series of strings, our system will classify them
+    * Given a set of strings, our system will classify them as spam messages or normal messages
         * code.m (the code completed by our group)
         * resources (a folder of resources provided to utilize)

 ## Contact